Mains

 Serves: 3-5

-Nutritional Benefits: Khichuri is a traditional Ayurvedic healing food.
-It is commonly consumed while undergoing panchakarma, an Ayurvedic cleansing process used to eliminate extra doshas, or imbalances, from the body.
-It is an absolutely comfortable Indian meal that is packed with healthy nutrients.
-It is rich in complex carbs, protein, fiber, vitamin C, phosphorus, magnesium, potassium, and calcium that help soothe an aching stomach, reduce inflammation in the stomach and boost immunity.
+Nutritional Benefits: Khichuri is a traditional Ayurvedic healing food, often enjoyed during panchakarma cleansing.
+This comforting Indian meal is rich in complex carbohydrates, protein, fiber, vitamin C, phosphorus, magnesium, potassium, and calcium, which help soothe an aching stomach, reduce inflammation, and boost immunity.

 Ingredients